youssefa111/food_ninja_app/README.md

+# Note: UI Design is an open source from the internet but i developed all screens in Flutter and Connect with Firebase as Backend

 # Food Ninja Application ( In Development )

 its an application is responsble for delivering foods from several Resturants to the users and help them to get more experience about the available various fast foods around them.